Is Oak Street Health Inc. (NYSE:OSH) an excellent stock to buy at the moment? - The Dwinnex

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
+An investor can also benefit from insider trades by learning what management is thinking about the future direction of stock prices.
 A recent insider transaction in this stock occurred on Oct 04 when CLEM BRIAN sold 2,431 shares for $25.30 per share.
 The transaction valued at 61,514 led to the insider holds 561,337 shares of the business.

 CLEM BRIAN sold 5,000 shares of OSH for $120,402 on Oct 03.
 The Chief Operating Officer now owns 563,768 shares after completing the transaction at $24.08 per share.
 On Sep 22, another insider, MYERS GRIFFIN, who serves as the Chief Medical Officer of the company, sold 50,000 shares for $26.32 each.
 As a result, the insider received 1,315,875 and left with 4,854,159 shares of the company.